RBadie86/Embedded_Codes/README.md

-This should show mw how it works.
+This should show me how it works.